halladj/rodix/README.md

-# YourApp
+# Rodix

-**YourApp** is a minimal command-line tool built in Go that allows users to process both video and image files with ease.
+**Rodix** is a minimal command-line tool built in Go that allows users to process both video and image files with ease.
 It leverages the power of [FFmpeg](https://ffmpeg.org/) under the hood via the [ffmpeg-go](https://github.com/u2takey/ffmpeg-go) library, offering a clean and modular command structure for common media processing tasks.

 ## Features